saphir-travel/documentation/content/developer/howtos/website_themes/building_blocks.rst

    Those attributes should be specifically added when a snippet is declared in a theme page.

 .. warning::
-   Do not add a `section` tag inside an other `section` tag.
+   Avoid adding a `section` tag inside an other `section` tag: this will trigger twice the Website Builder's options.
 You can use inner content snippets instead.

 Columns
 -------